solidi/learning-notes/mentoring/writing-ideas.md

 1. Investors, destroyers, and culture.
 1. Hitting the wall on aglos, and weird land of conditionals getting the tests to pass.
 1. Learning how to work remotely.
+  - Individual
+    - Equipment
+      - Mic.
+      - Video on.
     - Basics
       - Schedule.
       - Dressing.
       - Commuting.
     - Being intentional.
     - Setting Pace.
     - Workspace vs homespace.
     - Keep it consistent.
     - Standup.
+  - Team
     - Team hangout.
+Synchronous vs async communication.
+    - Lean harder on discoverability - writing, dx, and asynchornous docs.
+    - Meeting together every once awhile.
-  - Video on.
+  - Finally
+    - Remote working is about effective writing.

 ## Completed
 1. [Becoming a tech lead.](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p)